 Bitcoins and other electronic currencies present a new form of investment that’s turning heads across the financial world.
 While Bitcoins have gained impressive traction in recent years, can this new and unproven market match up to gold?

 Bitcoin is a cryptocurrency, so called due to the encrypted data used in its transaction.
 Bitcoin was first created by an anonymous group of programmers known as Satoshi Nakamoto, and was first released as open source software in 2009.

-To be honest, it’s not exactly easy for laymen (including us) to understand exactly how bitcoin works.
-(An explanation can be found here.)
+Although cryptocurrencies have become very mainstream, it’s not an easy technology to understand (An explanation can be found here.)
 However, the important facts are: